sosukesuzuki/regexpp-go/README.md

 # regexpp-go

-A regular expression parser for ECMAScript written in Go.
+A regular expression parser for latest ECMAScript written in Go.